vincent6767/google-homepage/readme.md

 **GOOGLE HOMEPAGE PROJECT**

-*Here is a project that demonstrate my HTML and CSS skills.*
+It is a project from *The Odin Project* that exercise our skills on elements placement, get styled, and aligned.